A Way Forward

 Reports sometimes just sit on shelves.
 Blueprints signal something ambitious and yet-to-be accomplished.
-The Blue Sky Initiative is a collection of projects that fit into a bigger picture.
-This report will outline that bigger picture and highlight how we will go about bringing about significant change in legal education.
-Writing partners include Iowa State Bar Association Young Lawyers Division, the Florida Bar Association Young Lawyers Division, and the Center for Computer-Assisted Legal Instruction (CALI).
+This initiative is a collection of projects that fit into a bigger picture.
+This report outlines that bigger picture and highlights how we will bring about significant change in legal education.

 We hosted a conference within a conference at the ABA Annual Meeting in San Francisco in partnership with the ABA Young Lawyers Division and Iowa Young Lawyers Division, Uncomfortable Conversations About Legal Education—Student Debt, Diversity, and More.